bsmn/grantdatavalidator/README.md

 ## Example

-This is a basic example which shows you how to validate manifests uploaded to Synapse:
+This is a basic example which shows you how to validate manifests uploaded to Synapse.

+It assumes that you have uploaded the three required manifest files and annotated them with the appropriate `nda_short_name` (one of `genomics_subject02`, `genomics_sample03`, or `nichd_btb02`) and `grant`.

 ``` r
 library(grantdatavalidator)